Dunbar's number: Research background

 Dunbar has argued that 150 would be the mean group size only for communities with a very high incentive to remain together.
 For a group of this size to remain cohesive, Dunbar speculated that as much as 42% of the group's time would have to be devoted to social grooming.
 Correspondingly, only groups under intense survival pressure, such as subsistence villages, nomadic tribes, and historical military groupings, have, on average, achieved the 150-member mark.
 Moreover, Dunbar noted that such groups are almost always physically close: "[...] we might expect the upper limit on group size to depend on the degree of social dispersal.
 In dispersed societies, individuals will meet less often and will thus be less familiar with each other, so group sizes should be smaller in consequence."
 Thus, the 150-member group would occur only because of absolute necessity—because of intense environmental and economic pressures.

 Dunbar, in Grooming, Gossip, and the Evolution of Language, proposes furthermore that language may have arisen as a "cheap" means of social grooming, allowing early humans to maintain social cohesion efficiently.
 Without language, Dunbar speculates, humans would have to expend nearly half their time on social grooming, which would have made productive, cooperative effort nearly impossible.
 Language may have allowed societies to remain cohesive, while reducing the need for physical and social intimacy.
-This result is confirmed by the mathematical formulation of the social brain hypothesis, that showed that it is unlikely that increased brain size would have led to large groups without the kind of complex communication that only language allows.
+This result is supported by the mathematical formulation of the social brain hypothesis, that showed that it is unlikely that increased brain size would have led to large groups without the kind of complex communication that only language allows.